pedscoffee/PhysicianPromptEngineering/_posts/2025-10-20-the-role-of-AI-and-Large-Language-Models-in-Clinical-Documentation.md

 - Subtle findings and psychosocial factors
 - Individualized treatment considerations

 This creates a documentation ceiling where efficiency gains plateau, leaving physicians typing detailed narratives for every unique aspect of care.
-No matter how well set up they are even the most efficient physicians must spend hours each day recording the unique details that are the most important part of the chart for each patient.
+No matter how well set up they are even the most efficient physicians must significant effort each day recording the unique details that are the most important part of the chart for each patient.

 ## The AI-Assisted Documentation Revolution